 Wherever a pocket of flesh, in this case, a lip fold, is pendulous or allows for fluid, food, and debris to gather, you have a situation ripe for this condition.

 Causes of Lip Fold Dermatitis

 Some dog breeds are predisposed and overly represented with cases of lip fold dermatitis due to their anatomy, and these include but are not limited to:

-- Basset Hounds
+- Basset Hound

 - Cocker Spaniels

-- English Bulldogs
+- English Bulldog

 - Saint Bernards

-- Shar Peis
+- Shar Pei

-- Shih Tzus
+- Shih Tzu

 Other causes include changes in weather, such as in the summer and warmer months where dogs pant more and produce more saliva.

 Though lip fold bacteria can form any time of year (as is the case with my Cocker Spaniel), dogs can also develop lip fold dermatitis on and around their lips simply due to saliva accumulation.

 My dog never required an antibiotic for lip fold dermatitis but I know many dogs who have, such as my friend Joy at MyGBGVLife. who says, ” If you have a lip fold infection once, chances are good you will have one again down the road and need even more antibiotics.”

-Symptoms of Lip Fold Dermatitis in Dogs
+Common Symptoms of Lip Fold Dermatitis in Dogs

-Truth be told, my dog didn’t have overt redness and initially I could not figure out where the foul odor was coming from.
-I was thinking it might have been a cavity, a growth in his mouth, or the doggie toothpaste wasn’t working.
-It was none of those things.
+Truth be told, my dog didn’t have overt redness and initially, I could not figure out where the foul odor was coming from.
+It might have been a cavity, a growth in his mouth, or the doggie toothpaste wasn’t working.

 Symptoms of lip fold dermatitis in dogs include: